clonq/express-analytics/README.md

 app.use(app.router);
 app.use(express.static(path.join(__dirname, 'public')));
 ```
-Now, every request made while the session has a key uid will fire an event `xa:uid:[uid-value]`.
+Now, every request made while the session has a `uid` key will fire an event `xa:uid:[uid-value]`.
 For example:
 ```
 process.on('xa:uid:123', function(data){
     console.log(data)